hubleto/developer/v0/book/content/pages/advanced-development/core-architecture/user-management-and-authentication.md

 ## User model

-This default authentication provider uses `\HubletoApp\Community\Settings\Models\User` model to store information about users.
+This default authentication provider uses `\Hubleto\App\Community\Settings\Models\User` model to store information about users.
 The implementation of this model is in https://github.com/hubleto/main/blob/main/apps/community/Settings/Models/User.php.

 ## Customizations